drewtoak/EECS-466-Project-2/README.txt

 	2. MIDDLE mouse button - moves the camera up, down, left, and right in the plane perpendicular to its viewing axis.
 	3. RIGHT mouse button - moves the camera forward and back along the viewing vector.
 	Keyboard Commands :
-	NOTE : the following are with respect to the WORLD coordinate system
+	NOTEÂ : the following are with respect to theÂ WORLDÂ coordinate system
 	4. "4" : negative translation along x axis
 	5. "6" : positive translation along x axis
 	6. "8" : positive translation along y axis